danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   └── package.json # highlight-line
 ```

-The following npm dependencies are required:
+Now install the following required npm dependencies:

 ```shell
 npm i jsonwebtoken jwks-rsa
 ```

-The <a href="https://github.com/auth0/node-jsonwebtoken" target="_blank" rel="noopener noreferrer">jsonwebtoken</a> library will help use decode the JWT (i.e. the bearer token) and verify the token signature, [issuer and audience](#registering-the-api-with-auth0) claims.
+The <a href="https://github.com/auth0/node-jsonwebtoken" target="_blank" rel="noopener noreferrer">jsonwebtoken</a> library will help use decode the bearer token (JWT) and verify its signature, [issuer and audience](#registering-the-api-with-auth0) claims.
 The <a href="https://github.com/auth0/node-jwks-rsa" target="_blank" rel="noopener noreferrer">jwks-rsa</a> library will help us fetch the JWKS from Auth0.

-We'll use the Serverless Framework to configure and release the Lambda to AWS, so install it as a "dev" dependency:
+We'll use the Serverless Framework to configure and upload the Lambda to AWS, so install it as a "dev" dependency:

 ```shell
 npm i -D serverless